dumblob/ULKL/platform/win/README.md

     - check it works **by default** seamlessly (only turning IME on in system settings is acceptable but it's unacceptable to turn IME on at login screen every time it'll show up)
         - at the login screen
         - for all users
+    - sometimes has some issues (e.g. shows a tiny annoying button/icon in just under every input field widget)
+    - sometimes does not work on password input fields

 ## Available general solutions